JanMuench/Tutorial_Patch-clamp_data/README.md

 Note, that in the first KF analysis round we do not report the derived quantities such as mean signal and covariance for a given time.
 We discussed in the Appendix of the acticle that this would expand the total runtime of the program by roughly two orders of magnitude.
 To show the posterior of the mean signal and the posterior of the variance, we suggest to use a subset of the posterior samples and feed it to the KF to do the filtering.
 This requires minimal changes to the KF code.

-The data used for the posterior is “data_start.npy” and “data_dec.npy”.
+The data used for the posterior is `data_start.npy` and `data_dec.npy`.
 The suffix “hold” means that this would be the data used as a hold-out data set if one did cross-validation.